p3achyjr/p3achygo/journal.md

 - Discourage passing, and maybe randomly continue play sometimes when we see a pass?
 The model is very happy to pass atm.
 - Implement [root position caching](https://arxiv.org/abs/2302.12359).

+## 5-19-2023

+I spent the early part of the week debugging and improving the self-play pipeline.
+I've also tried instrumenting some things to see what the best number of threads are.
+There was a bug where when `Pass` is the only legal move, we perform no visits.
+In this case, search returns a nullptr, and we segfault.
+At least we know pass-alive logic is working :).
+I've settled on 48 threads for a 8 thread N1 machine on Google Cloud.

+I also implemented a timeout for NN inference.
+This is especially important when separate games start finishing.
+I'm not exactly sure what the cause of the slowdown is, but it could be any number of things between threads buffering their games, calculating pass-alive regions, thread contention, or less frequent signals as a result of a smaller number of active threads.

+I am also writing my own, home-grown shuffler, finally.
+After perusing all options, it seems like a home-grown is still the best option (read: the only one I can afford).
+Not going to pay 500$ a month for bigtable :).
+The current approach is to have workers rsync to a master machine, and continually interleave reading samples from the stream of files.
+The shuffler is being written in Python, so it'll be interesting to do this in a single-threaded way.

+Next Tasks:

+- Finish shuffler
+- Implement Docker Containers
+- Write some minimal Gumbel tests
+- Implement KL loss instead of one-hot for policy.
+I imagine this will be important for me, since early training samples are likely to make the policy net _worse_ as a result of how bad the value net is.